 Shauna Stallworth is principal and creative director of her own Washington, DC-based architectural/interior design firm, Stallworth Studios.
 A designer with more than 15 years of experience in interior design and architecture, she leads an award-winning firm that has designed projects for commercial, financial, institutional and retail clients.
 She is also Executive Director of the Organization of Black Designers (OBD), a multidisciplinary, multicultural, international design organization dedicated to the visibility, promotion and empowerment of designers of color.

 J. William Thompson, FASLA, is a past editor of Landscape Architecture.
 He is the coauthor of Sustainable Landscape Construction.
 In 2001, he received the Bradford Williams Award from the American Society of Landscape Architects for his writing on landscape architecture.

-Jacqueline Vischer is the director of the interior design program at the University of Montreal, where she is also a professor.
+Jacqueline Vischer was the director of the interior design program at the University of Montreal, where she was also a professor.
 Dr. Vischer founded the New Work Environments Research Group at the University of Montreal.
 She has extensive consulting experience and has directed architecture and planning projects in the USA and Canada.
 Vischer has published several books, the latest of which is Space Meets Status: Designing Workplace Performance.